1793 Penny Value Checker: Errors List & No Mint Mark Worth

 The 1793 AMERICA penny represents a brief transition in the Chain cent series.
 When the Mint ran short on copper planchets in early March 1793, production paused after striking the AMERI. variety.
 Upon resuming, the reverse dies were modified to spell out “AMERICA” in full rather than the abbreviated form.

-This variety shares the same mintage figures as the AMERI. type—approximately 36,103 coins struck—but features the complete spelling on the reverse.
-With only 625 examples surviving today, this variety remains exceptionally rare and historically significant as America’s first coinage.
+This variety shares the same mintage figures as the AMERI. type — approximately 36,103 coins struck — but features the complete spelling on the reverse.
+With only 625 examples surviving today, this variety remains exceptionally rare and historically significant as part of America’s first coinage.

 1793 AMERICA Penny (BN) Price/Grade Chart